 - Organize your documents in a dedicated Purdue folder on your local drive.

 - Back up files regularly.
-BoilerBackpack offers 100 gigabytes of individual space.
+Microsoft OneDrive offers 1 terabyte of individual space.

 - Check your Purdue email account often.
 Log in to myMail or Office 365.
 Alternatively, you can forward messages to your personal email account.